devAlphaSystem/Alpha-System-Skopos-SDK/README.md

 ### 2. Tracking Client-Side Activity (`trackApiEvent`)

 This is the **designated method** for handling all user-driven activity.
 Create an API endpoint that receives data from the `skopos.js` client script and passes it to this method.

-**Note on Dashboard Features:**
-- **SEO Analysis**: Automatic SEO scans are triggered when you add a website, plus weekly scans every Tuesday at 3:00 AM UTC
-- **SDK Version Tracking**: The dashboard now displays your SDK version on each website card (v0.28.0+)
-- **IP Storage Control**: Version 0.28.0 adds optional IP address storage (disabled by default for privacy)
-  - When enabled in Settings → Privacy & Data Collection, full IP addresses are stored
-  - When disabled, only hashed visitor IDs are stored
-  - The SDK automatically adapts based on your dashboard settings

 **Example using Express.js:**